obold0622/CEHv11/modules/2-Footprinting-and-Reconnaissance.md

 - Use `traceroute` to find intermediary servers
   - traceroute uses ICMP echo in Windows (tracert)
-  - traceroute is good for detect Firewalls and the network path
+  - traceroute is good for detecting Firewalls and the network path

 **Usage example**:
   - **`traceroute -I nsa.gov`**